 The program offers:

-- Access: connect with the center’s alumni network of former interns, who work for governments and organizations such as the Chinese Foreign Ministry, State Department, United Nations, Goldman Sachs, Bain & Co., and have studied at universities such as Tsinghua, Beida, Oxford, Harvard Kennedy School, Johns Hopkins, and Georgetown.
+- Network: connect with the center’s alumni network of former interns who now work for governments and organizations such as the Chinese Foreign Ministry, State Department, United Nations, Goldman Sachs, RAND Corporation, and have studied at top universities in China and around the world, including Tsinghua, Beijing University, Oxford, Johns Hopkins, Georgetown, and the Harvard Kennedy School.

-- Career and Personal Development: participate in an exciting development program run by the center’s scholars and professional staff.
+- Career and Personal Development: participate in an exciting development program run by the center’s scholars and professional staff geared toward preparing future leaders for careers in policy, scholarship, international economics and business.

-- Exposure: work closely with the Carnegie-Tsinghua Center’s Chinese and international scholars, as well as representatives from the government and the business, diplomatic, and academic communities in Beijing that participate in the center’s events and activities.
+- Exposure: work closely with the Carnegie-Tsinghua Center’s Chinese and international scholars, as well as representatives from the business, diplomatic, and academic communities in Beijing that participate in the center’s events and activities.

-- Convenience: enjoy an easy commute to the center, located near Tsinghua’s East Gate, making it conducive to a work-study schedule.
+- Convenience: enjoy an easy commute to the center, located near Tsinghua’s East Gate and the Wudaokou subway station, making it conducive to a work-study schedule.

 Responsibilities include but are not limited to: